OVERVIEW

 Beyond this, I custom coded CSS animations outside of the capabilities of the Bricks Builder options as per the previous usability testing requests to enhance user engagement without compromising performance.

-PRIOR UX A/B TESTING
+PRIOR A/B TESTING

 The final site showed major improvements in both usability testing and brand coherence.
 Load times were faster, the visual hierarchy was clearer, and the structure now supports seamless integration of future podcast and editorial content as YEN continues to expand.